Grimur12/VNL1_24_H7/DOCS/Github Manual.md

   2) To commit, open GitHub Desktop, and select the repository and branch where your changes are made.
   3) In the "Changes" tab, you will see a list of modified files.
 Add a commit message describing what changes you made in the box on the bottom left, you need a summary and then an optional more detailed description.
   4) Once you've written your message, click the "Commit to main" button (or the appropriate branch name) to save those changes locally.
-  5) This saves your work on your computer but doesn't share it with others in the repo yet
+  5) This saves your work on your computer but doesn't share it with others in the repo yet.

 - Pushing
   1) After committing your changes locally, you will need to push them to the GitHub repository so that your group members can see them.